 One Retailer’s Solution

-Against this backdrop, it is becoming apparent to mid-market and large employers alike that the way to lower healthcare costs, retain a diverse workforce, and keep them happy and healthy, is to provide telehealth benefits to all employees, regardless of their enrollment status.
+Against this backdrop, it is becoming apparent to mid-market and large employers alike that the way to lower healthcare costs, retain a diverse workforce, and keep them happy and healthy, is to provide virtual care benefits to all employees, regardless of their enrollment status.

 Of the 43,000 healthcare encounters in the first year of the program, 78% were from unenrolled workers, most of whom were full-time employees.
-About 92% of employees reported the telehealth benefit had improved their relationship with their employer, and the retailer reported a positive redirection ROI of 1.3:1.
+About 92% of employees reported the virtual care benefit had improved their relationship with their employer, and the retailer reported a positive redirection ROI of 1.3:1.

 Critically, this positive ROI is more than a cost savings.
-Because employers don’t pay for insurance of unenrolled or uninsured employees, a positive ROI, in a sense, means employers are making money by investing in telehealth.
+Because employers don’t pay for insurance of unenrolled or uninsured employees, a positive ROI, in a sense, means employers are making money by investing in virtual care.

 A healthy ROI is indicative of a healthy employee population and a healthy relationship between the company and its employees.
-The retailer’s expansion of telehealth services to all of its employees has been a resounding success in ways both anticipated and unexpected.
+The retailer’s expansion of virtual care services to all of its employees has been a resounding success in ways both anticipated and unexpected.

-In particular, by providing telehealth services to their unenrolled population, this retailer experienced a number of critical benefits that directly impacted retention and Diversity, Equity and Inclusion (DE&I) initiatives, just as those efforts were accelerating.
+In particular, by providing virtual care services to their unenrolled population, this retailer experienced a number of critical benefits that directly impacted retention and Diversity, Equity and Inclusion (DE&I) initiatives, just as those efforts were accelerating.
 Some of the direct impacts include: